KEDuran/Employe_Tracker/README.md

 - Delete departments, roles, and employees

-- View the total utilized budget of a department -- ie the combined salaries of all employees in that department
+- View the total utilized budget of a department (i.e. the combined salaries of all employees in that department)

 ## Installation